codex-academy/FindYourData/steps/ajax.md

   });
 ```

-The result could be HTML or a Javascript Object (JSON).
+The result could be HTML or a JavaScript Object (JSON).
 See some more details in the [jQuery.get() documentation](https://api.jquery.com/jquery.get/#jQuery-get-url-data-success-dataType).

-For sending form data to the server side using AJAX one should use HTTP POST.
+For sending form data to the server side using Ajax one should use HTTP POST.
 The example below does an HTTP POST when a form with the id `fun-form` is submitted (usually by clicking a button).

 ```javascript
 jQuery.submit('#fun-form', function(){